 - A conceptual scheme is a statutory plan, subordinate to an ASP.
-It may be adopted either by bylaw or by a resolution of Council.
+It may be adopted by bylaw and will be appended to this Plan.
 A conceptual scheme is prepared for a smaller area within an ASP boundary and must conform to the policies of the ASP.
-Conceptual schemes provide detailed land use direction, subdivision design, and development guidance to Council, Administration, and the public. - A master site development plan is a non-statutory plan that is adopted by Council resolution.
+Conceptual schemes provide detailed land use direction, subdivision design, and development guidance to Council, Administration, and the public. - A master site development plan is typically a non-statutory plan that is adopted by Council resolution.
+However, master site development plans within the Springbank community will be adopted by bylaw and appended to this Plan.
 A master site development plan accompanies a land use redesignation application and provides design guidance for the development of a large area of land with little or no anticipated subdivision.
 A master site development plan addresses building placement, landscaping, lighting, parking, and architectural treatment.
 The plan emphasis is on site design with the intent to provide Council and the public with a clear idea of the final appearance of the development.